(833) 262-7801

 6) Fuel Level

-Check the fuel level against the amount reported at the end of the previous day’s activities.
+Fuel levels should be checked against the amount reported at the end of the previous day’s activities.

 If these numbers (or the relative position of the needle) don’t match, there could be a leak in the fuel line or a problem with the gauge itself.